postgrespro/pg_probackup/Documentation.md

 Specifies the action the server should take when the recovery target is reached, similar to the `recovery_target_action` option in the recovery.conf configuration file.

 ##### Retention Options
 You can use these options together with `backup` or `delete` commands.
-For details on configuring retention policy, see the section called [Configuring Backup Retention Policy](#configuring-backup-retention-policy).
+For details on configuring retention policy, see the section [Configuring Backup Retention Policy](#configuring-backup-retention-policy).

     --retention-redundancy=redundancy
     Default: 0